Update: The release dates of the 4K 144Hz monitors have been delayed for Q3 2018 while the 3440×1440 200Hz models are pushed for Q4 2018.

 In January 2017, we witnessed the first 4K 144Hz monitors, the ASUS ROG Swift PG27UQ and the Acer Predator XB272-HDR.
 To remind you, these displays feature a 27-inch IPS panel with quantum-dot technology, 384-zone localized dimming, and G-SYNC HDR support.

 This means that they’ll support the HDR format in entirety thanks to the stunning 1,000 nits of peak brightness and wide DCI-P3 color gamut.
-These monitors will achieve the ultimate goal of 144Hz at 4K by using two DisplayPort 1.4 cables and a more powerful GPU than any currently available.
+These monitors will achieve the ultimate goal of 144Hz at 4K by using two DisplayPort 1.4 connectors and will need a more powerful GPU than any currently available.

-In April, Acer announced another 4K 144Hz gaming monitor based on the same panel, the Acer Predator X27 which will in addition to all of the neat features also offer built-in Tobii eye-tracking camera for a more immersive gameplay with compatible games.
-In August, AOC hopped on board with their AOC AGON AG273UG model as well.
+In April 2017, Acer announced another 4K 144Hz gaming monitor based on the same panel, the Acer Predator X27 which will in addition to all of the neat features also offer built-in Tobii eye-tracking camera for a more immersive gameplay for compatible games.
+In August 2017, AOC hopped on board with their AOC AGON AG273UG model as well.

 High Refresh Rate Ultra-Wide Gaming Monitors with G-SYNC and HDR